santiment/academy/src/docs/santiment-queries/metric-tables/index.md

 ### daily_metrics_v2

 The `daily_metrics_v2` table stores a single metric value for each asset for each day.
-I.e. in that tables stored metrics that have exactly 1 value per day.
+That is, it stores metrics that have exactly 1 value per day.

 Here's an example how to fetch `daily_active_addresses` for `bitcoin` using `daily_metrics_v2`